-Some of the most highly paid jobs in Canada after completion of graduation are- Dentist, Computer science engineer, nurse practitioner, Business analyst, supply chain manager, and Executive manager.
+Some of Canada's most highly paid jobs after graduation are- Dentist, Computer science engineer, nurse practitioner, Business analyst, supply chain manager, and Executive manager.

-Note: International students with valid study permits are eligible for applying to post-graduate work permit programs.
+Note: International students with valid study permits can apply to post-graduate work permit programs.

 What’s the weather like in Canada

-Canada is pictured as an extremely cold place with biting temperatures.
-However, this isn’t completely true.
+Canada is pictured as a freezing place with biting temperatures.
+However, this isn’t wholly true.
 The weather depends upon the place you pick and also the seasons.

-In general, this is the weather you are likely to experience in Canada except in some extreme locations.
+This is the weather you are likely to experience in Canada, except in some extreme locations.

 Summer season: Diurnal temperatures can rise to 35 degrees.

-Autumn and Spring season: Neither too hot nor too cold temperatures.
+Autumn and Spring seasons: Neither too hot nor too cold temperatures.
 Mornings and nights are likely to be chilly.

 Winter season: The weather can drop below -20 degrees.
 Most cities in Canada experience periods of snow during this season.

-There is also a multitude of adventurous outdoor activities like hiking, water sports, ice hockey, ice skating, and snowboarding.
+There are also many adventurous outdoor activities like hiking, water sports, ice hockey, ice skating, and snowboarding.

 The big cities in Canada include Montreal, Toronto, Quebec, and Vancouver.
-These cities are characterized by ample job opportunities, educational institutions, and well-developed architecture.
+These cities have ample job opportunities, educational institutions, and well-developed architecture.

 Transportation options for International students

-Canada boasts plenty of luxurious as well as affordable transportation options to make the life of people easier.
+Canada boasts plenty of luxurious and affordable transportation options to make the life of people easier.
 The transportation options include planes, trains, buses, ferry boats, cars, and taxis.
-Trains and buses are hit transportation options for students because of the easy accessibility, affordability, and safety.
+Trains and buses are hit transportation options for students because of their accessibility, affordability, and safety.

-Taxis are quite expensive but when you are entirely new and nothing, it’s an easy and flexible option.
+Taxis are expensive, but when you are new and have nothing, it’s an easy and flexible option.